 You can now either hang the towel to air dry or just fling them to the dryer machine without an ounce of sorted priority.

 It’s time for you to put your reading into practice, now that you know or at least have some idea about the whole ‘how to dry bath mats’ dilemma.

 We have done the ‘put on the thinking cap’ so all you got now to do is to try out the charm of it.
-We hope you get the best results out from us here.
+We hope you get the best results out of us here.

 And please do take the benefit of writing to us if you have any further queries, more information on the subject, comments and other useful suggestions if any.